Last updated on April 10th, 2024 at 04:29 pm

 At first glance, buying a product seems like a purely rational process.
-We look at similar products, compare the quality versus the cost, and then, we buy the one that seems to offer the best value.
+We look at similar products, compare the quality versus the cost, and then buy the one that appears to offer the best value.
 This is true to a certain extent.
-But psychology in design plays a much larger role in the buying-decision process than most people realize.
+However, psychology in design plays a more significant role in the buying-decision process than most people realize.

 It is widely known that branding directly affects the buying decisions people make.
 What isn’t as well known is the many ways psychological principles affect those decisions.
 Design psychology has a direct influence on preference-based judgments by affecting certain areas of the brain, such as the prefrontal cortex, midbrain, and hippocampus.